 Mobile screen displaying an airplane seat selection interface, with seats color-coded by price tiers.
 A note reads 'Same color means same price,' showcasing pricing consistency through visual grouping.

-Law of Unified Connectedness
+Law of unified connectedness

 Next on the list of UX laws is the law of unified connectedness.
 It states that elements connected visually are perceived as a group and are interpreted as being more related.